syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Bubble.md

 # Bubble Chart in .NET MAUI Chart

-The Bubble chart is represented by closely packed circles, whose areas are proportional to the quantities.
+The bubble chart is represented by closely packed circles, whose areas are proportional to the quantities.

 ## Bubble Chart

-To render a Bubble chart, create an instance of [BubbleSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1)
+To render a bubble chart, create an instance of [BubbleSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
-.
 The bubble chart is similar to a scatter plot, but with the additional dimension of bubble size to represent the third variable.

-The size of the [BubbleSeries]() is relative proportional to the value bind with the series using [SizeValuePath]() property.
-You can set the constraints on this size using [MinimumRadius]() and [MaximumRadius]().The following code illustrates how to set the value to the property.
+The size of the [BubbleSeries]() is relatively proportional to the value bound with the series using the [SizeValuePath]() property.
+You can set the constraints on this size using the [MinimumRadius]() and [MaximumRadius]().
+The following code illustrates how to set the value to the property.

 N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.